 5 TRILLION CFT

 Natural gas from the Southern North Sea (SNS) first became a transition fuel to clean energy generation 55 years ago, when it was discovered off the Norfolk coast.
 By replacing coal in many power stations, gas helped cut the UK’s CO2 emissions by 20% between 1970 and 2000*.
 Now gas, and its associated infrastructure, is set to be a transition fuel that helps the UK reach its goal of Net Zero by 2050.

 The SNS is the UK’s natural gas basin and is likely to be a major source of supply for at least 30 to 50 years.
-The region already has 100 operational gas fields, more than 150 platforms and some 4,500km of pipelines.
+The region already has 100 operational gas fields, 139 platforms and 4,500km of pipelines.
 There are also some 8.8 trillion cubic feet (tcf) of natural gas in existing reserves and an estimated 5tcf of untapped gas in reservoirs and undeveloped discoveries.

 The East of England is home to a highly experienced workforce and supply chain with many industry leaders well established in the area.

 Bacton Gas Terminal in Norfolk, which opened in 1968 to bring the first SNS gas ashore, remains a strategically important national energy asset.
 It now has six terminals across 4 sites, including two interconnectors linked to European gas infrastructure.
 These enable the UK to import and export gas and so maintain a secure and reliable energy supply.

 Bacton is responsible for delivering around 30% of the UK’s total gas requirements through the national transmission pipeline.
 This is vital for industry as well as UK homes (80% of which use gas for cooking or heating).
 Both the SNS and Bacton sustain high skilled, high value jobs in the region and continue to help attract billions of pounds of investment to the UK.